pooyahatami/Algorithm-Sort-Bucket/README.md

  * Sort Array of integers (Decimal Base 10 , Hex Base 16 , Octal Base 8 , Binary Base 2 ).
  * Array's element shoud be integers and not beager than 999,999 .
  * Returns the Sorted Array or -1 if not found valid input.
- * for waching details of Bucket sort progress use displaymode = "Yes"
+ * Turn On details of Algorithms progress useing : displaymode = "Yes"
  ```js
  var displaymode = "No"; //"Yes";
  ```